MPP Admission: Frequently Asked Questions

 How much does the program cost?

-USC’s tuition is based on a per unit rate of $1,420 (the rate is slightly higher for Dollinger MRED students).
+USC’s tuition is based on a per unit rate of $1,602 for the 2014-15 school year.
+The MPP is a 48 unit program.
 The cost of attendance varies by semester and depends upon the number of units taken and number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.